plotly/academy/_react/part-1.md

 }
 ```

 If we have all our functions in one file, reusing this function is no problem.
 By having this function in its own file, we can only use it that one file!
-To change that, we export this function using `module.exports`:
+To change that, we export this function using `export default <functionname>`:

 ```JS
 // add.js